xiix0/scam/README.md

-If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
+If two people love each other, there can be no happy end to it.
-		-- J.R.R.
-Tolkien
+		-- Ernest Hemingway